heksaani/InnuendoCliCpouta/README.md

    # Syntax for running automated worklfow in the background.
 After issueing the following command, please use  **contrl + c**  to get back to the linux terminal;
    > nohup bash icli-run -p -m  -r -f metadata_example.csv > log.txt &
-   # you can monitor the output in the file, log.txt ( use vi/vim/nano log.txt) to check if the job has successfully started.
+   # you can monitor the resulting output in the file, log.txt ( use vi/vim/nano log.txt) to check if the job has successfully been started.

    # Syntax for interactive  usage
    > icli-run -p -m  -r -f metadata_example.csv